About Capo Valley 4 Wheelers

 • Q. What are the minimum vehicle equipment recommendations for the runs?

-• A. Front bumper tow attachments/hooks, A CB radio, and a first aide kit.
+• A. Front bumper tow attachments/hooks, A Ham radio, and a first aid kit.

 •